Section 504 of the Rehabilitation Act: Higher education

-The intention of Section 504 was to impact employment of people with disabilities, thus included education.
+The intention of Section 504 was to impact employment of people with disabilities, thereby including education.
 Section 504 was the first national civil rights legislation that provided equal access for students with disabilities to higher education institutions receiving federal financial assistance.
 Both public and private colleges and universities supported by federal grants and funding programs must comply with Section 504.
 The common way higher education institutions are linked to federal funds is through the federal student aid programs.
 Initially, colleges, universities, and community colleges complied with the regulations imposed by Section 504 in the late-1970s and early to mid-1980s.

 Higher education institutions are required to make their programs accessible to qualified students with disabilities.
 Qualified students with disabilities are determined by the admissions criteria of the individual higher education institution.
 Students wishing to receive accommodations must initiate the process, which varies per higher education institution.
 This process largely subscribes to the medical model of disability, as many higher education institutions require medical documentation of diagnosis and functioning regarding the disability during the accommodation application process.
 These colleges and universities are required to make reasonable accommodations for students with disabilities who attend their institutions.